 For example, if you believe asking for referrals is a great way to increase the number of high quality meetings (opportunities), you’re positively impacting both the number of meetings and their hit rate.
 Asking for referrals can then be one KPI for your team.

-What KPIs Your Salespeople Should Have Depend on Their Work Description
+What KPIs Should Salespeople Have Depending on Their Work Description

 Typically, people who are responsible for finding and creating new opportunities are called sales development representatives or business development representatives.
 If companies don’t separate different parts of the sales process for different people, then the responsibility of finding new prospects and creating new opportunities falls into sales manager’s/account manager’s hands.

-Common KPIs for people who prospect might look as follows:
+Common Sales KPIs for people who prospect might look as follows:

 - Number of new companies found